Acbuy Spreadsheet campaign banner: Daily Check-in Phase 3, one last shot at $2000

 What changed by 2026

 The old spreadsheet model was simple: open a sheet, scroll rows, copy a link, paste it into an agent.
 By 2026, many ACBuy spreadsheet results look more like lightweight shopping directories.
-They use category buttons, search pages, product cards, price references, QC labels, and external links rather than raw spreadsheet tabs.
+They use category buttons, search pages, product cards, USD price references, QC labels, shipping-tool language, and external buy links rather than raw spreadsheet tabs.

 That change is practical.
 Huge sheets can be slow on mobile, hard to filter, and easy to duplicate.
 A web directory can load categories faster, add product images, and route users toward guides.
-The risk is that polished pages can make weak data look stronger than it is, so expert review still starts with evidence.
+The risk is that polished pages can make weak data look stronger than it is, so expert review still starts with evidence: working source URL, current options, seller context, QC photos, measurements, and total cost.

-Real public claims found in current search results
+Real public claims found in May 2026 search results

-They do not verify every third-party spreadsheet, every product card, or every seller.
-This is the key distinction for 2026 content: official pages can confirm the agent model, while spreadsheet sites must be assessed on their own freshness, transparency, and usefulness.
+These ACBuy pages support a cautious platform workflow; they do not verify every third-party spreadsheet, product card, or seller.
+This is the key distinction for 2026 content: ACBuy documentation can explain order and parcel handling, while spreadsheet sites must be assessed on their own freshness, transparency, and usefulness.

 The 2026 category map